 Participating Contractors will be classified in one of the following status designations: Provisional, Full, Probationary, Suspended, or Terminated.
 Each designation will be subject to limitations or requirements associated with that status.
 The Joint Efficiency Providers reserve the right to modify the definition, limitations, and requirements of these designations.
 A Participating Contractor's progression into and/or through any status designation is determined at the sole discretion of the Joint Efficiency Providers.
-The designation or existence of a Participating Contractor's responsibilities to fulfill any of its outstanding obligations under the program including, but not limited to, those obligations owing or relating to system or site owners.
+The designation or existence of a Participating Contractor in any status category does not relieve or modify the nature or scope of such Participating Contractor's responsibilities to fulfill any of its outstanding obligations under the program including, but not limited to, those obligations owing or relating to system or site owners.